FabianMaeurer/TensorCategories.jl/docs/src/Interface/RingCategories.md

 The corresponding package predicates are `is_multiring`, `is_ring`, `is_multitensor`, and `is_tensor`.
 Stronger structural declarations imply the weaker ones through generic fallbacks.
+In particular, every multiring category reports `is_locally_finite(C) == true`.
 The predicates report what a backend has declared or established; they do not reconstruct the axioms from the available methods.

 In the non-split convention, a category with a simple but non-scalar tensor unit can be reported as